tedmoore/schelp2/docs/Classes/ArrayedCollection.md

 ```

 ### `rank`
-Returns the number of dimensions of the collection. `rank` inspects the size of the left-most elements of sub-arrays only, i.e. it's assumed that the collection [#-isRectangular](#-isrectangular), so subarrays of mismatched sizes may not return an expected result.
+Returns the number of dimensions of the collection. `rank` inspects the size of the left-most elements of sub-arrays only, i.e. it's assumed that the collection [isRectangular](#isrectangular), so subarrays of mismatched sizes may not return an expected result.
 A single value has a rank of `0`.
 An empty array has a rank of `1`.
 ```supercollider
 0.rank // 0
 [].rank // 1